JAPAN HOUSE Los Angeles YouTube Channel

 Hamaguchi’s film Drive My Car is generating substantial international acclaim, including being voted Best Picture of 2021 by the Los Angeles Film Critics Association and chosen by President Obama as one of his favorite films of 2021.
 In a December 3rd review in the Los Angeles Times, film critic Mark Olsen, wrote of Hamaguchi’s emotional pacing in Drive My Car, “He keeps tears and drama in check, letting emotion seep in after the heavy blow and in the meaningful silences which, like the negative space of a painting, complete the picture.”

-Hamaguchi will join Professors Hitoshi Abe of UCLA and Ken Oshima of Washington University, hosts of the Rethinking of MA series, in an engaging conversation exploring the role of MA in the making of his most recent film Drive My Car, with reference also to some of his earlier works.
-The webinar will conclude with an audience Q&A.
+Hamaguchi joins Professors Hitoshi Abe of UCLA and Ken Oshima of Washington University, hosts of the Rethinking of MA series, in an engaging conversation that explores the role of MA in the making of his most recent film Drive My Car, with reference also to some of his earlier works.
+The webinar concludes with an audience Q&A.

 Born on December 16, 1978.
 After graduating from the University of Tokyo, he worked in the film industry for a few years before entering the graduate film program at the Tokyo University of the Arts.
 His graduation film, Passion, screened at San Sebastian Film Festival in 2008 as well as Tokyo FILMeX competition.